How To Create Successful Landing Pages In WordPress

-Before you break open your text editor or page builder, it’s worth considering some of the best practices others follow, in order to maximize conversions and move visitors through the sales funnel.
+Before you break open your text or visual editor or page builder, it’s worth considering some of the best practices others follow, in order to maximize conversions and move visitors through the sales funnel.
 It might even be worth keeping a checklist that includes best practices by category for helping to boost conversions on landing pages.

 First, it’s important to realize that presentation is crucial.
 Unlike long-form content found elsewhere on the web, landing page copy should be concise and direct.
 Also, remember that the page heading should match the anchor text displayed within Search Engine Results Pages (SERPs).

 What’s more, every landing page should display a clear Call To Action (CTA).
 This is ultimately what converts the visitor, and should simply tell them what to do next.
 It needs to be short and concise, yet highly descriptive – and placed in a prominent location.

 Finally, if you’re creating landing pages for paid ads, you should always include content referring to the campaign itself.
 In addition, the page should be set as noindex, as you won’t want it to be found organically (i.e. through search engines).

 Landing pages are primarily used to promote and sell a product or service.
 The idea is to use one as the entry point to your sales or conversion funnel.
 Its content should be highly focused, and designed to compel the reader to move through the page.
 By the end, there should be no other decision than to click on your CTA.